 - NBN 100: minimum of about $80-$90 per month.

 Generally, it’s quite surprising that providers offer no discernible discounts for opting for a slower speed tier.
 If you’re looking at NBN 12, you may prefer to jump straight to NBN 25, as the price difference is usually $10 or less.
 Similarly, if you’re interested in NBN 50, then it’s worth looking into NBN 100; although costs may be slightly higher, you could end up with a better value plan if your home can support 100Mbps.

 Is superfast NBN worth it?

 As stipulated by NBN Co and the ACCC, ‘superfast’ NBN only means download speeds of above 25Mbps.
-While NBN 12 is still theoretically pretty good and generally the cheapest tier, the fact is it’s likely no faster than your old internet (and may be even slower depending on connection, congestion, and myriad other factors).
+While NBN 12 is still theoretically pretty good compared to ADSL – and generally the cheapest tier – the fact is it’s likely no faster than your old internet (and may be even slower depending on connection, congestion, and myriad other factors).

-New providers are cropping up all the time and the next best plan will be just around the corner, so you may want to avoid lock-in contracts.
-Be sure to check out a range of offers from the big, established providers, plus some of the standout smaller guys.
-Be opened-minded and you should find a great deal.
+The good news?
+Providers are cropping up all the time, and the next ‘best’ NBN plan will be just around the corner (a great reason to avoid lock-in contracts!).
+Overall, be sure to check out a range of offers from the big, established providers, plus some of the standout smaller guys; be opened-minded, and you should find a great deal.